armory3d/armory_examples/particle_hair_animated/README.md

-You can watch the video explaining this set up here https://youtu.be/6HqsRFteGKo
+You can watch the video explaining this set up here: https://youtu.be/6HqsRFteGKo